Last Updated on January 11, 2023

 |Advanced First Aid||Certificate Patient Relations & Ethics||National Council Licensure Examination (NCLEX-RN)|

 Professional information on Certified Nursing Assistants

 Sectors: Healthcare, Home care, Medical, Clinical

 Career Type: Differentiated Instruction, Children-Centered Learning, Early Childhood Development, Peer-to-Peer Learning, Project-Based Learning

-Person type: Supervisor, Cheerleader, Disciplinarian, Liason, Helper, Tutor, Counsellor, Coordinator, Instructor, Guide
+Person type: Supervisor, Cheerleader, Disciplinarian, Liaison, Helper, Tutor, Counselor, Coordinator, Instructor, Guide

 Education levels: Nursing Diploma, Bachelor’s degree and upwards

 Salary indication: $7.25 to $26.65 per hour (Indeed)

 Labor market: Estimated 11% from 2018 to 2028 (Bureau of Labor Statistics)

 Organizations: Hospitals, Medical Facilities, Corporate, Step Down Facilities, Nursing Homes, Old Age Homes, Disability Clinics, School Clinics, Military, Hospices, Schools, Psychiatric Institutions, Rehab Facilities